A cell phone Signal jammer is an electronic device that blocks the transmission of signals between a cell phone and a base station.

 |Inductor L1||Frequency Generation|

-- Usage of this type of circuits is banned and illegal in most countries.
+- Usage of this type of circuit is banned and illegal in most countries.

-- If the circuit is not working properly, try increasing resistor and capacitors values in the circuit.
-Use the formula
+- If the circuit is not working properly, try increasing the resistor and capacitors values in the circuit.
+Use the formula given above.

-- Power supply for the circuit should not exceed 3 Volts.
+- The power supply for the circuit should not exceed 3 Volts.

-This article was first published on 17 October 2017 and was recently updated on 30 November 2018.
+This article was first published on 17 October 2017 and recently updated on August 2023.